conorbergin/personal-website/src/posts/eleventy-to-sveltekit.md

 ## A digression on GUI toolkits

 Building a good GUI is difficult, and choosing from the the range of technologies available to you -- and considering the range of opinions you will see on each in various online communities -- does not make it any easier.
-The initial choice seems to be between a web app and a 'native' app, but the boudaries between the two are blurred.
+The initial choice seems to be between a web app and a 'native' app, but the boundaries between the two are blurred.

 At the lowest level we have drawing apis and libraries.
 Apple has Core Graphics, Windows has Direct2d.
 Browsers have HTML + CSS, SVG and Canvas.
 On Linux you typically use Cairo, Flutter uses Skia.
 And then there is nothing stopping you using a 3d api, Metal, DirectX, Vulkan, OpenGL, WebGL and WebGPU.
 The level of abstraction ranges from drawing triangles to text rendering.